 The gallbladder is a tiny bag that lies under the liver on the right side of the abdomen, and it is about the shape and size of a pear.
 The primary function of the gallbladder is to store and concentrate bile released by the liver.
 After you have food, bile is released from the gallbladder, which aids digestion.
 The common bile ducts (CBDs) are responsible for transporting bile from the liver to the small intestine.

-According to Dr. Sanjoy Mandal, who is a renowned laparoscopic gallstone treatment specialist in Kolkata, gallbladder stones are hardened digestive juice deposits that can form in the gallbladder.
+According to Dr Sanjoy Mandal, who is a renowned Gallbladder surgeon in kolkata, gallbladder stones are hardened digestive juice deposits that can form in the gallbladder.
 Gallstones can range in size from a speck of sand to the size of a golf ball.
 Some people develop one gallstone at a time, while others develop several gallstones at the same time.

 When symptoms such as extreme abdominal pain, also known as a gallstone ‘attack’ (colic), occur unexpectedly, gallstone treatment is needed.
 Gallstone attacks are common after fatty meals and can happen at any time of day or night.
 Since many patients with gallstones have no symptoms and are considered asymptomatic, the stones are referred to as “silent stones.”
-As per the gallbladder surgeon in Kolkata, a common attack can result in the following:
+As per the Gallbladder stone surgeon in kolkata, a common attack can result in the following:

 - Pain under your right shoulder

 - Pain in your back between shoulder blades

 - Severe pain in the right upper abdomen that may occur for few minutes and last till several hours